ad-astra-8/thinkful-shopping-list-app-basic-design/README.md

 - check if the logic makes sense (*check if the JS functionality returns what we expect; **Example**: alert(VALUE-NAME) inside the function*)
-> the real life example: check when you click on the volume up button on your remote, you don't get to change channels or similar
+> the real life example: check if you click on the volume up button on your remote, you don't get to change channels or similar